HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 As with most performance metrics, FCP was faster on desktop than mobile, likely due to both faster average network speeds and faster processors.
 Only 38% of origins had "good" FCP on mobile.
 Render-blocking resources such as synchronous JavaScript can be a common culprit.
 Remember that TTFB is the first portion of FCP so a poor TTFB will make it more difficult to achieve a good FCP.

-Note: The thresholds for FCP have changed since last year so be careful if you try to compare this year's data to last year's data.
+<p class="note"><strong>Note:</strong> The thresholds for FCP have changed since last year so be careful if you try to compare this year's data to last year's data.</p>

 ![image](insert_image_url_here)